The following

 MIDI

-will look something like this setup shown in MC-202-pic7:
+will look something like this setup shown in the original MC-202-pic7

 These leads are exposed only for the

-purposes of taking this photograph, they were insuated afterward.
+purposes of taking this photograph, they were insulated afterward.
 You

 must cover all of these leads with